MQ-FOAR705/Sophie-Avard-Proof-of-Concept/README.md

 Further instructions on how to code data using qcoder can be found at https://github.com/ropenscilabs/qcoder.

-For the purposes of this PoC I have provided an example of coded data in the [Results](#results) section.

 # Results
 This is an example of data that I have coded in the Shiny app:
 ![example highlighted data](https://github.com/MQ-FOAR705/Sophie-Avard-Proof-of-Concept/blob/master/images/highlighted-data.png)